 A Word on Segmented Regression Analysis

-We used a very useful and informative statistical method called segmented regression analysis of an interrupted time-series in this paper.
-The method looks at the pre-intervention trend and level of the outcome and compares it post-intervention trend and level.
+In this paper, we used a particularly useful and informative statistical method called segmented regression analysis of an interrupted time series.
+The method looks at the pre-intervention trend and level of the outcome and compares it with the post-intervention trend and level.
 This is particularly important when looking at something like opioid prescriptions as an outcome.
 Because of the increased focus on opioids, prescribers were already trending towards prescribing fewer opioids (unrelated to the intervention studied [Florida’s HB 21 law]).
 Therefore, it is important to account for this pre-existing trend to avoid incorrectly “over-associating” the intervention with the change in outcomes.

 Resources on Segmented Regression Analysis